-Not only will this question allow your respondents to recall their experience, answers to it will show you raw emotions the event has left.
+Not only will this question allow your respondents to recall their experience, but answers to it will also show you raw emotions the workshop has left.

 Make sure that questions about one aspect stick together so that respondents won't have to mentally jump from one topic to another.
 It will negatively affect their concentration and won't allow them to fully immerse themselves.

-Dividing your evaluation form into sections is the best tool for this purpose.
-Give each section a name (e.g. “Content” or “Facilitator’s performance”), thus defining the common point of the following questions and reducing cognitive effort.
+Dividing your evaluation form into sections is the best approach in this case.
+Give each section a name (e.g. "Content" or "Facilitator's performance"), thus defining the common point of the following questions and reducing cognitive effort.

 And rating in the end.
-You can wrap up your questionnaire with another general field asking attendees to rate your event.
+You can wrap up your evaluation form with another general field asking attendees to rate your event.
 It will be easier for them to give it a rating based on the analysis they made when answering previous questions.

-By structuring your form this way you will also be able to compare the immediate reaction of a respondent to an event and the conclusion they came to after reviewing it.
+By structuring your form this way you will also be able to compare the immediate reaction of a student to an event and the conclusion they came to after reviewing it.